Damien Williams: 2020 season

 On July 29, 2020, the Chiefs announced that Williams would opt out of the season due to the COVID-19 pandemic.
-The following day, he announced on Sirius XM NFL radio that the reason why he opted out was because his mother had recently been diagnosed with stage IV cancer.
+The following day, he announced on SiriusXM NFL radio that the reason why he opted out was because his mother had recently been diagnosed with stage IV cancer.
 Without Williams, the Chiefs reached Super Bowl LV, where they lost 31–9 to the Tampa Bay Buccaneers.

 Williams was released on March 16, 2021.

 Chicago Bears

 On March 26, 2021, Williams signed a one-year contract with the Chicago Bears.

 Williams made his Bears debut in the season-opener against the Los Angeles Rams and finished the 34–14 road loss with six carries for 12 yards and four receptions for 28 yards.
-Three weeks later against the Detroit Lions, he had eight carries for 55 yards and his first touchdown of the season to go along with two receptions for 15 yards.
+Three weeks later against the Detroit Lions, he had eight carries for 55 yards and his first touchdown of the season to go along with two receptions for 15 yards in the 24–14 victory.
 In the next game against the Las Vegas Raiders, Williams recorded 16 carries for 64 yards and a touchdown to go along with two receptions for 20 yards during the 20–9 road victory.
 During the regular season finale against the Vikings, he caught three passes for 33 yards and a touchdown in the 31–17 road loss.

 Williams finished the 2021 season with 40 carries for 164 yards and two touchdowns to go along with 16 receptions for 103 yards and a touchdown in 12 games and two starts.